mnz1365/image-pdf/README.md

 pip install Pillow
 ```
 # Getting Started
-the function inside a "index.py" file can recive a list of of image as a argument<br>
+the function inside a "index.py" file can receive a list of of image as a argument<br>

 for run app properly -> run "index.py" file